 - The expiry of the advert (where relevant)

-The dates above will be displayed on the details page of the planning application in our Planning Applications Online System.
+The expiry date will be displayed on the main details page of the planning application on our Planning Applications Online System.

-Please ensure that you quote the planning application number in your correspondence and include your name and full postal address.
-If you do not include your name and address your comments will be classed as anonymous and not taken into consideration by the planning officer.
+When submitting a comment we ask that you quote the planning application number in your correspondence and include your name and full postal address.
+If you do not include your name and address your comments will be classed as anonymous and may not taken into consideration by the planning officer.

 - Click on the ‘Comment on this application’ button on the details page of the planning application.
-The button will be shown only during the consultation period (the later of the three dates given above) during which comments can be made.
+The button will be shown only during the consultation period during which comments can be made.